SimVPv2: Towards Simple yet Powerful Spatiotemporal Predictive Learning: Experiments

 We report the quantitative results in Table~\ref{tab:weather}.
 As the input and target frames are similar, we also report the results by copying the input frames as the predicted frames to evaluate the actual results, which is denoted as 'Copying' in Table~\ref{tab:weather}.
-Unexpectedly, some climate prediction methods like TGCN and STGCN fail to predict reasonable results and even perform worse than the Copying baseline.
-It can be seen that SimVP outperforms current state-of-the-art climate prediction models by relatively large margins.
-Specifically, SimVP improves the state-of-the-art meteorological forecasting model CLCRN by about 36.04\% in the MAE metric and about 42.71\% in the RMSE metric.
-Moreover, other common spatiotemporal predictive learning methods also show superior performance on this global temperature prediction task, while SimVP still holds the lead.
+It can be seen that SimVP outperforms baselines by relatively large margins.
+Specifically, SimVP improves the state-of-the-art meteorological forecasting model CLCRN by about 36.04\% in the MAE metric and about 42.71\% in the RMSE.

-The qualitative results are visualized in Fig.~\ref{fig:example_weather}.
-For convenience, we normalize the data into $[0, 1]$ to obtain a decent visualization effect.
-It can be seen that the predicted frames of SimVP are highly similar to the ground-truth frames.
-We also plot the error comparison in the last four rows in Fig.~\ref{fig:example_weather}.
-The error is calculated as the absolute values of the differences between the input and predicted frames, i.e., $|predicted - target|$.
-SimVP has the most sparse error plot in almost every predicted frame.
-PredRNN++ and PredRNN perform well at the beginning but fail to accurately predict the global temperature.
-ConvLSTM, however, obtains the messy error plot from the beginning and predicts worse and worse along the time axis.
-Based on the above observations, We demonstrate the strong ability of SimVP to capture the weather patterns in the global weather prediction task.